Why You Must Evacuate Air from a Car Before Charging the A/C with Refrigerant

 1. Contamination with Non-Condensable Gasses:

 Air and other non-condensable gasses can enter your AC system over time.
 These gasses can cause problems like increased operating pressure, low cooling efficiency, higher compressor load, and damage to other parts of the A/C system.
-It is important to remove all these unwanted gasses to ensure the proper cooling performance of the A/C system.
+It is vital to remove all these unwanted gasses to ensure the proper cooling performance of the A/C system.

 2. Moisture Issues